emx34/doofus/README.md

 **(3)** DOOFUS GAME GB-IMAGE-FILES(*_3f2.dat) to TGA PHOTOSHOP CONVERTER --- GB2tga.exe v1.0

-INTERNAL ONLY - PRIVATE RELEASE v2.0 has bidirectional conversion capability

 ■  **GB2tga.exe** v1.0 working version tested with one direction GB-Image to TGA(TARGA)PHOTOSHOP.
 This tool can also convert TGA image file to GB-image BACK (!?)
    HOWEVER (!)
 Doofus image files are NOT plain image files; they contain assembler graphical code snippets in the header,